Test Game Controller PC: 4 Tools Compared (2026 Guide)

 Each manufacturer ships its own app for firmware and remapping.

 Xbox Accessories covers Xbox Wireless Controllers and the Elite Series 2.
-Features include button remap, paddle assignment, stick sensitivity, trigger travel, vibration test, and firmware updates.
+Features include button remap, paddle assignment, stick sensitivity, trigger travel, a vibration test, and firmware updates.
 Diagnostic readouts are shallow.

 OEM tools are the right answer for remapping, firmware, and trigger curve tuning.
 They are the wrong answer for “is my controller broken”, because their diagnostic readouts are coarser than a browser tester showing raw HID values.